whitneyburton/portfolios/students/1511/adrienne-domingus/20160429-adrienne-domingus-m3.md

 ## Posse
 As a member of Brin posse I:
 * Contributed to the posse app, including creating a new API endpoint for exercism.io to make completion data accessible automatically
 * Valuable takeaway: accountability to maintain my Ruby skills, and to experiment with other languages, and to keep looking for a better solution to a problem, instead of just settling for the first thing that works.
-Also had the opportunity to create a new API endpoint for exercism.io to serve up user completion data to support the posse app, which was a great opportunity to contribute to the open source community, and get the feel for getting oriented in a large, existing code base.

 ## Attendance